R-Ahmed-Khan/PathSeeker/ppo/README.md

 ## 🚗 Overview

-The task is framed as a reinforcement learning problem where the agent (UGV) must learn an optimal policy to reach the target efficiently and safely.
-The state and action spaces are continuous, and the agent receives rewards based on its distance to the target.
+The task is framed as a reinforcement learning problem where the agent (UGV) must learn an optimal policy to reach the target.
+The state and action spaces are continuous, and the agent receives rewards based on its distance to the target and its alignment with the target.

 ## 📌 Problem Setup

 - **Agent**: UGV (Ackermann kinematic model)
 - **Environment**: 2D continuous space with moving target
-- **Objective**: Reach the target location from a given start point
+- **Objective**: Reach the target location from a given start point (Target can also be moving)
 - **Algorithm**: Proximal Policy Optimization (PPO)

 ## 🧭 Observation Space

 The observation space of the system is represented by the UGV's position (X, Y), its orientation ($\theta$) and the target position ($$\ X_t \$$ , $$\ Y_t \$$).
-  - $X, Y$ : UGV Position on a 2D grid.
+  - $X, Y$ : UGV Position on a 2D space.
   - $\theta$ : UGV Orientation (heading)
   - $$\ X_t \$$ , $$\ Y_t \$$ : Target Position